Knightflare15/Tetris/MASTER_README.md

 - provider abstraction;
 - fallback behavior for local development;
 - keeping auth logic separate from transport logic.

+What to understand:

+- Auth workflows should define when email must be sent; email-service code should define how it gets sent.
+- This separation makes local development easier and keeps the business logic cleaner.

 In this repo: